7,100,000 pageviews

 Following Samuel Little's DNA matches in Los Angeles, authorities in LA asked the FBI's Violent Criminal Apprehension Program (VICAP) to work up a full criminal profile of him.
 This background inquiry linked Little to several more murders of women.

-In early 2018, Samuel Little revealed to his FBI interrogators that between 1970 and 2005 he had murdered 93 women.
-He confessed to killing these victims in California, Kentucky, Florida, and Ohio.
-These women were marginalized, vulnerable prostitutes addicted to drugs.
-He said his M.O. involved knocking out the victim then strangling them to death.
-The woman's body would then be dumped in alleys and other hidden places.
+In early 2018 Samuel Little revealed to FBI interrogators that between 1970 and 2005 he murdered 93 women.
+He confessed to killing these victims in California, Kentucky, Florida and Ohio.
+These women were marginalized vulnerable prostitutes addicted to drugs.
+He said his M.O. involved knocking out his victims then strangling them.
+He dumped their bodies in alleys and other hidden places.

-Because this serial killer's victims were not shot, stabbed or bludgeoned to death, many of their deaths went into the books as drug overdoses, accidents, or natural causes.
-Some of the bodies remained unidentified, and most of these sudden violent deaths did not generate a criminal investigation.
+Because this serial killer's victims were not shot, stabbed or bludgeoned to death, many of their deaths went into the books as drug overdoses, accidents or natural causes.
+Some of the bodies remained unidentified and most of these deaths did not generate criminal investigations.

 No comments: